 Column Tag Description [MinDate] Optional.
 The earliest date that is valid for a user to select in the calendar.
 If specified, the calendar control will not allow the user to select a date that is earlier than this date.
+When using the Month or Year display format, the minimum date must still be a full date.
+The appropriate minimum month and year will be determined from that date.
 NOTE: The cell format for this property should be set to Date.
 DateTime formats are not supported and may cause errors.
+For more information, see Handling date formats.
 [MaxDate] Optional.
 The latest date that is valid for a user to select in the calendar.
 If specified, the calendar control will not allow the user to select a date that is later than this date.
+When using the Month or Year display format, the minimum date must still be a full date.
+The appropriate minimum month and year will be determined from that date.
 NOTE: The cell format for this property should be set to Date.
 DateTime formats are not supported and may cause errors.
+For more information, see Handling date formats.
+[DisplayFormat] Optional, applies to Web Client only.
+Specifies the type of date value for selection: Date: Users select specific dates from a calendar control.
+This is also the default behavior if no display format is specified.
+Month: Users select a month and year combination from a drop-down selection. • Year: Users select a year from a drop-down selection.
+The display format determines the values for selection and the display of the selected value in the variable.
+However, the return value written to the [SelectedValue] field is always a full date.
+See Handling date formats for more information.
 [AutoQuoteString] Optional.
 Specifies whether the date value is placed in single quotation marks when it is written to the [SelectedValue] column (True/False).
 If omitted or blank, the default setting is False, which means the date value is not quoted.
 This option is intended to make it easier to create filters based on the selected value, when the selected value must be wrapped in single quotation marks.
-For example: Request.
-Date='2/1/2017'.
+For example: Request.Date='2/1/2019'.

-The following properties do not apply to Calendar variables: PlaceHolderText, ListChoices, ColumnName, AdditionalColumns, ColumnFilter, AllowMultiSelect, DataSourceName, DisplayFormat, Hierarchies, UseAsQuickFilter, TooltipColumn, PrimaryTable, LimitColumn, MinValue, MaxValue, StepFrequency.
+The following properties do not apply to Calendar variables: PlaceHolderText, ListChoices, ColumnName, AdditionalColumns, ColumnFilter, AllowMultiSelect, DataSourceName, Hierarchies, UseAsQuickFilter, TooltipColumn, PrimaryTable, LimitColumn, MinValue, MaxValue, StepFrequency.

 The following screenshot shows example Calendar variables.

-In this example, the End Date is dependent on the Start Date, so that the minimum value of the End Date can use a formula that points to the selected value of the Start Date.
-This is to ensure that the user does not accidentally set the End Date to an earlier date than the Start Date.
+- The first two variables define start and end dates.
+The End variable is dependent on the Start variable, so that the minimum value of the end date can use a formula that points to the selected value of the start date.
+This is to ensure that the user does not accidentally set the end date to an earlier value than the start date. - The third and fourth variables use the [DisplayFormat] to select a month/year combination and a year.
+This configuration is only valid for use in the Web Client; it will be ignored in the Desktop Client.